abrapartners/abra.ai/packages/bp/e2e/README.md

 BP_CONFIG_PRO_ENABLED=true yarn test:e2e
 ```

-| Note that when adding `BP_CONFIG_PRO_ENABLED` you also need to start Botpress using the Pro version
+| Note that when adding `BP_CONFIG_PRO_ENABLED` you also need to start Abra.AI using the Pro version

 To **hide all the console logs** when running tests: